ververica/stateful-functions/stateful-functions-docs/docs/overview/tech_space.rst

 Resource-oblivious Development and Deployment
 =============================================

 When writing a **Stateful Functions** application, developers do not have to worry about how many parallel instances the application will later run on, or how many resources should be provisioned for the application: this is similar to the FaaS paradigm.
-Compared to regular Apache Flink applications, there is no need to think in terms or parallelism, slots, or TaskManager resource profiles, to name a few.
+Compared to regular Apache Flink applications, there is no need to think in terms of parallelism, slots, or TaskManager resource profiles, to name a few.

 Conscious Resource Occupation
 =============================